fteem/rubylogs/_posts/2015-07-07-writing-rails-middleware.md

 Be aware that your output may vary because logging output relies on the [logger formatter](http://api.rubyonrails.org/classes/ActiveSupport/Logger/SimpleFormatter.html){:target="_blank"} that your application is using.

-If you want to see the exact same output, plug this logging formatter in your app:
+If you are not seeing the exact output, you can plug this logging formatter in your app:

 {% highlight ruby %}
 # lib/delta_formatter.rb